 Machine Learning Streamlines Product Pages for Office Depot

 Challenge: Office Depot realized they needed to update their cluttered Product Description pages after noticing customers were spending less time onsite and seeing fewer conversions and less revenue.
 The website needed to dynamically present the right information on these key conversion pages based on where each customer was in the buying cycle.

-Solution: Leveraging Monetate’s Intelligent Personalization Engine and its machine learning capabilities, Office Depot was able to deliver a personalized experience in real-time for each visitor.
+Solution: Leveraging Monetate’s Personalization Engine and its machine learning capabilities, Office Depot was able to deliver a personalized marketing experience in real-time for each visitor.
 The Product Description pages were customized to emphasize the most relevant content, based on data and intelligence.
 This gave visitors the information they needed quickly and streamlined the buying process.

 Results: In approximately four months, Office Depot saw an increase of nearly $6.9 million in revenue as a direct result of Monetate’s machine learning capabilities.